-= 61 661089 tonnes of carbon
+= 61 830.4 tonnes of carbon

 (b) subtract amount A from the amount worked out under step 1 to work out a new amount (amount B);

 In this case:

-= 566 391 - 61 661

-= 504730 tonnes of carbon
+= 504560.6 tonnes of carbon

-(c) multiply amount B by $(44/12)$ to work out the amount of emissions released from the operation of the activity during a year.
+(c) multiply amount B by (44/12) to work out the amount of emissions released from the operation of the activity during a year.

-$= 504\ 730\ x\ (44/12)$
+$= 504730 \times (44/12)$

-= 1 850, 676.67 tonnes CO 2 e

-Therefore, to tal carbon balance CO_2 emissions from the source = 1,850,676.67 tonnes

-33.3.
+$= 1 850 055.53 \text{ tonnes CO}2\text{e}$

+Therefore, total carbon balance CO_2 emissions from the source = 1 850 055.53 tonnes.
+In this tier 3 mass balance example for an integrated iron and steel plant where coke is also produced, all emissions are considered to be process emissions.
+Differentiation between energy (small amount) and process emissions is not possible.

 Metallurgical coke production emissions

-The IPCC Guidelines outline three tiers for calculating CO_2 emissions and two tiers for calculating CH_4 emissions from coke production.
+The IPCC Guidelines outline three tiers for calculating CO2 emissions and two tiers for calculating CH4 emissions from coke production.
 Metallurgical coke is produced either at the iron and steel facility (onsite) or at separate facilities (offsite).
 The Tier 1 method multiplies default emission factors by tonnes of coke produced.
 If the Tier 1 approach is used, emissions should be reported in the Energy Sector.

-$ECO_2 = Coke \cdot EFCO_2^{12}$
+$$ECO_2 = Coke \cdot EFCO_2^{21}$$

-ECH ${4}$ = Coke • EFCH ${4}^{13}$ (To be reported in Energy Sector under 1B1c)
+ECH4 = Coke • EFCH422 (To be reported in Energy Sector under 1B1c)

-ECO 2 or ECH 4 = emissions of CO_2 or CH_4 from coke production, tonnes CO_2 or tonnes CH_4 Coke = quantity of coke produced nationally, tonnes EF = emission factor, tonnes CO 2 /tonne coke production or tones
+ECO_2 or ECH_4 = emissions of CO_2 or CH_4 from coke production, tonnes CO_2 or tonnes CH_4

+Coke = quantity of coke produced for internal use at iron and steel plants or external use, tonnes

+EF = emission factor, tonnes CO2/tonne coke production or tonnes